ApexRMS/landfireupdate/README.md

 Out-of-Memory errors.
 Please refer to the [Suggested Configuration](#Suggested) Section below for suggestions on setting `ssimJobs`.

-Finally, `tileCols` can be used to decide how finely the raster maps are split up for the spatial multiprocessing in SyncroSim.
-Higher values will decrease memory usage in SyncroSim (to a point), but will generally increase run time.
+Finally, `tileSize` can be used to decide how finely the raster maps are split up for the spatial multiprocessing in SyncroSim.
+Lower values will decrease memory usage in SyncroSim (to a point), but will generally increase run time.

 ### Testing Options